-RStudio includes integrated support for two open source version control systems:
+RStudio supports the following open source version control systems:

 Prior to using RStudio's version control features you will need to ensure that you have Git and/or Subversion installed on your system.
 The following describes how to do this for various platforms.